goinfinite/os/README.md

 When testing, consider publishing port 80 and 443 to the host so that you don't need to use a reverse proxy.
 You should also consider using `--env 'LOG_LEVEL=debug'` to increase the log verbosity.

+### Web UIs

+This project has two web UIs, the previous Vue.js frontend and the new HTMX frontend.
+The Vue.js frontend is deprecated and will be removed in the future.
+It's available at `/_/` and the HTMX frontend is available at `/`.

 ### VSCode Extensions

 The following extensions are highly encouraged to be used during development: